bowwarriorbasics/bowwarriorbasics.github.io/index.md

 <img class="ui medium left floated image" src="filter.png">

-Events shows what events are comimg up in the community, allowing you to stay ontop of your school life.
+Events shows what events are coming up in the community, allowing you to stay on top of your school life.
 There is also a calendar should anyone in the ICS community need to schedule important events.

 <img class="ui medium left floated image" src="event.png">